 I gained access to Kleiner Perkins funds because my good friend went to business school with the fund manager.
 I also ended up going on an hour-hike with the Kleiner lead manager down in Joshua Tree.
 Therefore, he let me invest $140,000.
 I say “let” because the demand for his fund was 3X its targeted fundraise size and he didn't want to upsize the fund.

-When the Innovation Fund does open up to everyone, the minimum investment amount will be just $10 vs. usually $100,000 – $250,000 at other VC funds.
-Further, unlike traditional venture capital funds, investors will get a 1099-DIV tax form statement instead of a more complicated K-1 statement.
+Now the Fundrise Innovation fund is open to everyone who is interested in investing in private growth companies.
+The investment minimum is $10 versus $100,000 – $250,000+ at other venture capital funds.
+Investors will get a 1099-DIV tax form statement instead of a more complicated K-1 statement.

 Fundrise Innovation Fund Has Lower Fees